 A selection of hand-made rosaries are available for sale from Fr Robert.
 Each has been made and prayed with love.
-The cost £5.00 and come with either a carrying bag or box and a card indicating the way to use the beads as an aid to prayer.
+They cost £5.00 and come with either a carrying bag or box and a card indicating the way to use the beads as an aid to prayer.

 For more information or to purchase one please ask Fr Robert or look on the table opposite the Memorial Book.

 Many people, from all denominations, find the Rosary to be a valuable devotional aid.
 One of the best introductory books about the rosary was written by a Methodist, and the distinguished Anglican scholar and theologian, Austin Farrer wrote as follows,

 "If I had been asked two dozen years ago for an example of what Christ forbade when he said 'Use not vain repetitions', I should very likely have referred to the fingering of beads.
 But now if I wished to name a special sort of private devotion most likely to be of general profit, prayer on the beads is what I should name.
 Since my previous opinion was based on ignorance and my present opinion is based on experience, I am not ashamed of changing my mind."

 For some the rosary may be a wonderful way to still the mind and to open the heart to God.
 It is a circlet of fifty-five beads (including the medallion) attached to a short string of beads (called the pendant), ending with a cross or crucifix.
 Fifty of the beads are arranged in groups of ten known as decades and each decade is separated from the next by a spacer bead.
 As we allow the beads to pass through our fingers we repeat simple and familiar prayers while our thoughts dwell on some of the most important events from Our Lord's life and ministry.